smart-energy-system/WeatherCollector/Readme.md

 If you did run the complete run command once, a test config file was created.
 So unless you want to change your API key or the location you can shorten the run command a bit, using only `node WeatherCollectorTest.js "<mode>"`.

 ## Run the server
 If you have already requested a [weather.io](https://www.weatherbit.io/) API key, you can simply run the server with `npm start <API key>`.
 This will create a config file with your API key, so later you can start the server just running `npm start` command.
-If you haven't requested a weather.io API key, take a look at the section of requesting one ([Requesting weatherbit.io api key](#Requesting).
+If you haven't requested a weather.io API key, take a look at the section of requesting one ([Requesting weatherbit.io api key](#requesting-weatherbitio-api-key)).

 ## Requesting [weatherbit.io](https://www.weatherbit.io/) API key